Measurement of the transverse momentum distribution of Drell-Yan lepton pairs in proton-proton collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Statistical and systematic uncertainties

 The effect on the measurement from the size of the data and MC samples is estimated by generating pseudo-experiment variations of the respective samples.
 The resulting statistical uncertainties are considered as uncorrelated between bins and between channels.

 Uncertainties in the scale and resolution of the electron energy scale~\cite{PERF-2017-03} and muon momentum scale~\cite{PERF-2015-10} are among the dominant uncertainties in the \Zpt{} measurement.
-Furthermore the uncertainties in the efficiencies to reconstruct and select leptons are considered~\cite{PERF-2017-01,PERF-2015-10,TRIG-2016-01, TRIG-2018-05}, which are separated into the efficiencies for lepton reconstruction, identification, trigger, track-to-vertex matching, and isolation.
+Furthermore, uncertainties related to lepton reconstruction and selection efficiencies are considered~\cite{PERF-2017-01,PERF-2015-10,TRIG-2016-01, TRIG-2018-05}, covering the lepton identification, reconstruction, isolation, triggering and track-to-vertex matching processes.
+The lepton related systematic uncertainties have only a small statistical component.
 There is an additional uncertainty in the muon channel to cover charge-dependent biases in the muon momentum measurement.
 The majority of these experimental uncertainties are considered correlated between bins of \Zpt{} and \phiStar{}.
 An exception are the components of the reconstruction and identification efficiencies which have a significant statistical component due to the limited number of events in the data samples used to derive the efficiency corrections.
 Uncertainties related to electron or muon reconstruction and identification are always assumed to be uncorrelated with each other.
 They dominate the uncertainty in the fiducial cross-section measurement.

-The uncertainties in the MC background estimates are obtained by independently varying the theory cross-sections used to normalize the corresponding samples and observing the effect on the final cross-section.
+The uncertainties in the MC background estimates are obtained by independently varying the theory cross-sections used to normalize the corresponding samples and observing the effect on the measured \Zpt{} and \phiStar{} cross-sections.
 These background uncertainties are considered correlated between bins of \Zpt{} and \phiStar{} and between the electron and muon channels.
-As described in Section~\ref{sec:backgrounds}, the uncertainty in the multijet background in the electron channel is obtained by changing the fit range over which the background normalization is extracted.
-For the muon channel, the isolation variable used in the normalization procedure is modified.
+As described in Section~\ref{sec:backgrounds}, the uncertainty in the multijet background in the electron channel is obtained by changing the input range of the template used to estimate the multijet background.
+For the muon channel, the measurement is performed again with a modified isolation variable used in the normalization procedure.
+The differences between the nominal and modified measurements are used as uncertainty.
 The estimated multijet backgrounds are assumed to be uncorrelated between the channels.

 An uncertainty is derived to cover the mis-modelling of the simulated pile-up activity following the measurement of the cross-section of inelastic $pp$ collisions~\cite{STDM-2015-05}.
 Also, the uncertainty in modelling the distribution of the longitudinal position of the primary vertex is considered.
 These uncertainties are treated as correlated between the electron channel and muon channel.